12th Step Within & Relapse

 12 Step Workshop and Study Guide

-This workshop and study guide can be useful for groups to use to help people to work the OA Steps and promote recovery amongst those members still struggling in our fellowship.
+The Twelve Step Workshop & Study Guide can be useful for groups to use to help people to work the OA Steps and promote recovery amongst those members still struggling in our fellowship.

 The updated Twelfth-Step-Within Handbook contains many new features, for example, Been Slipping and Sliding – A Reading and Writing Tool, which includes 30 questions for use in daily writing and discussion with a sponsor, and the Recovery Insurance Policy — a pledge between two OA members to support and be accountable to one another — and suggestions for Planning a Sponsorship Workshop.
 This handbook is available for purchase via OAGB Literature and also provides information about starting a Twelfth-Step-Within committee in your area.